alshedivat/al-folio/_pages/join-us.md

 **Application:**

 We are really looking forward to your application!
-The **earliest start date is April 15th, 2023.**
+The **earliest start date is July 1st, 2023.**
 <!-- Please send your material directly to Martin Becker: [martin.becker@uni-rostock.de](mailto:martin.becker@uni-rostock.de).
-The subject should be **"PhD Application 2022"**. --> Please apply via the [application portal of the University of Rostock](https://jobs.uni-rostock.de/jobposting/9d8caafb70ad18899c92ca70fb2971886b14fbe60?ref=homepage).
+The subject should be **"PhD Application 2022"**. --> Please apply via the [application portal of the University of Rostock](https://jobs.uni-rostock.de/jobposting/5f37eea9a92c67faa9474ab07f0ea0153d3456be0).
 Please including the following as a single PDF:

 * **cover letter** (max.
 1-2 page) detailing